beakerandjake/advent-of-code-runner/README.md

 - [Chrome help](https://developer.chrome.com/docs/devtools/storage/cookies/)

 ### Post Installation
 Once you run the `init` command you are ready to start solving the puzzles.
 Navigate to `src/` folder and open up `day_01.js`.
 Navigate to the `levelOne` function and add your code.
 Run the `solve` command to see what answer your code returns, if you're happy with the answer run the `submit` command to see if you got the right answer.
+From there you can move on to level 2 of day 1 or solve the puzzles in any order you wish.
+Good luck and have fun!

 ## :star2: Usage